yachoukh/MCW-Line-of-business-application-migration/Whiteboard design session/WDS trainer guide - Azure Migration.md

     Similarly, data migration using DMS supports online migration, allowing you to keep your application online while data is synchronized, and to track the status of any pending changes.
 Only a short downtime window is required to cut over to the new database.

     In the event of an unexpected issue arising, the existing deployment remains available as a fail-back.
 If the issue is detected prior to cutting over production traffic to the new service, the on-premises server can immediately pick up where it left off.
 If the need to fail-back is identified only after the migrated service has received production traffic, then database changes may have occurred, which will need to be reverse-migrated to the on-premises system.
 This scenario is best avoided by ensuring the migration is properly tested.
 For critical applications the reverse-migration should be tested (in a test environment) in case it is required.

+5.  **Objection:** We are expecting to move all our existing infrastructure to Azure.
+Reducing our on-premises server costs should provide substantial cost savings.
+Can you confirm what savings we can expect?

+    **Answer:** It is a common myth that all workloads should move to the cloud, and that the cloud will automatically be cheaper.
+Careful planning will be required to optimize your Azure deployment, and a cost analysis performed to make sure the business case for migration is sound and fully understood.

+    The [Build a business justification for cloud migration](https://docs.microsoft.com/azure/architecture/cloud-adoption/business-strategy/cloud-migration-business-case) guide is a useful resource for dispelling cloud adoption myths and building a realistic business case.

 ## Customer quote (to be read back to the attendees at the end)